 Upon de-registration, the de-registered label should be removed from the UA and destroyed.

-From 2 April 2020, it will be an offence to operate an unregistered UA with a total weight of above 250 grams in Singapore.
+It is an offence to operate an unregistered UA with a total weight of above 250 grams in Singapore.
+Users who fail to comply with the registration requirements could face a fine of up to $10,000, or imprisonment not exceeding 6 months, or both.